uniwue-zpd/dachs-tech-talks/content/talks/vue-nuxt-ui-libraries.md

 ## **3. Nuxt UI**

-A modern, Tailwind-based component framework created by the Nuxt team, designed to integrate seamlessly into Nuxt projects. **Now also works with standalone Vue apps**.
+A modern, Reka UI- and Tailwind-based component framework created by the Nuxt team, designed to integrate seamlessly into Nuxt projects. **Now also works with standalone Vue apps**.

 ### 🔧 How it Works